ibm-cloud-docs/satellite/host-update-workers.md

 ## Applying version updates to worker nodes by replacing hosts
 {: #host-update-workers-minor}

-Hosts that are attached to a location do not update automatically.
-To apply a version update, you can first attach and assign new hosts to your [{{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} service](/docs/satellite?topic=satellite-managed-services) and then remove the old hosts.
-You can also apply [minor and patch version updates in place](#host-update-workers-inplace).
+Hosts do not update automatically.
+Attach new hosts and remove old ones, or apply [minor and patch updates in place](#host-update-workers-inplace).
 {: shortdesc}